nathantannar4/InputBarAccessoryView/README.md

 iMessage style [TypingIndicator](https://github.com/nathantannar4/TypingIndicator) for chat apps

 ## Latest Releases
-5.2.0
+5.2.2
+   - Added an optional offset in KeyboardManager.bind(tableView:)
+   - Change reuseIdentifier from `public` to `open` to allow inheritance
+   - Fix send button loading indicator for dark mode
+   - Fix iOS 14 UIPasteboard system notification with images 5.2.0
    - Drop support for iOS 11 and bump minimum version to iOS 12+
    - Support Swift 5.3 and higher for XCode 12